johnascott1/Project1Final/grades/Lab 7 Questions.md

 Please make these changes to the program:

 a.
 Create a new class called WaterHeater.
 This represents a service call for a water heater.
 A water heater service call needs an **address**, **date service requested**, **description of the problem**, and the **age** of the water heater.
+The age varialbe should be an integer.

 Resolved service calls for WaterHeater objects also need the **resolved date**, **description of the resolution**, and the **fee** charged to the customer.

 Note that many of these variables are already declared in ServiceCall, and a WaterHeater is a type of ServiceCall.
 So make WaterHeater should be a subclass of ServiceCall, and it will have the same variables that ServiceCall does.
 You'll need to add the WaterHeater-specific variables.

 b.
 The city that this HVAC company operates in requires that all service calls to water heaters have a mandatory $20 extra charge added.
 As this applies to all water heaters, add a static variable called **cityFee** to your class to store this data.
+This should be a double.

 c.
 Override that **toString** method in WaterHeater which returns a String containing all the static and instance variables for a WaterHeater.
 You should break down the fee into the service charge plus the $20 mandatory city fee.